 He has lectured and presented around the world including atTEDx and his visual story-based approach has inspired from boardrooms to community events.
 Antony is also founder of The CarbonSense Foundation.

-As a digital technology expert and freelancer Aaron has worked as a Digital Project Manager and User Experience Researcher / Designer.
-With a broad range of technical and creative skills Aaron is able to help creatives and technical folks work together effectively.
-HIs communication and presentations skills have been honed over a long teaching career, allowing him to lead and facilitate client discovery workshops, conduct user testing, and diagnose user needs quickly and effectively.
+Aaron is our Account Manager.
+Starting his career in broadcast television Adam went on to have a successful teaching career specialising in integrating digital technologies into classroom practice.
+Later, Aaron worked as a digital technology expert and freelancer as a Digital Project Manager and User Experience Researcher / Designer.
+His communication and presentations skills have been honed over a long teaching career, allowing him to lead and facilitate client discovery workshops, conduct user testing, and diagnose user needs quickly and effectively.
+Aaron is able to bring creatives and technical folks together to work effectively.

-Holly works part time as Marketing manager for Real World Visuals and is responsible for developing the promotional activity and creative presence of the company.
+Holly works part time as Marketing manager for Real World Visuals and is responsible for developing the creative and promotional activity of the company.

 Holly has a background in arts and culture, project coordination, digital content writing and event facilitation.
 In 2017 she completed an MRes in Culture at UWE, Bristol.

-Jon, an ‘active investor’ in the company, is a science writer, editor and reviewer.
+Jon, a director and ‘active investor’ in the company, is a science writer, editor and reviewer.
 He has lectured widely and created and taught science communication courses in several universities.
 He has an enduring fascination with social research related to science and technology and in the way it informs the wider social conversation about science.
 More here.

 Peter is a Director for the company, providing ‘sense checking’ and challenge to the team.
 He has spent twenty years advising organisations on strategies for sustainability, organisational development and engaging people in culture change.
 Peter also manages The CarbonSense Foundation.